Cloud-Schematics/redis/README.md

 1. In Bluemix, go to the menu and select the [Schematics dashboard](https://console.bluemix.net/schematics).
 2. In the left navigation menu, select **Templates** to access the template catalog.
-3. Click **Create** on the MongoDB template.
+3. Click **Create** on the Redis template.
 You are taken to a configuration page where you can define metadata about your environment.
 4. In the **Variables** section:
   a.
 Set the value of `temp_public_key` to `$SCHEMATICS.SSHKEYPUBLIC` to use the Schematics generated key pair for the environment.
   b.
 Set the value of `temp_private_key` to `$SCHEMATICS.SSHKEYPRIVATE` to use the Schematics generated key pair for the environment.